Integrating by parts at finite density: Formalism and setup

 To no surprise, the technical complications that we encountered in the $T\to 0$ limit of the one-loop integral \eqref{eq:naiveleadingmapping} and that culminated in the isolation of a novel divergence in eqs.~\eqref{eq:Iapole} and \eqref{eq:Ianeq} continue to be present at higher loop orders.
 Although one may often bypass these issues by analytically continuing results derived for convergent values of parameters such as the dimension $d$ and the exponent $\alpha$ above, in the application of IBP relations we will again encounter integrals containing differentiated Fermi-Dirac distribution functions that give rise to extra contributions from the momentum region that makes the argument of the $\nF'$ vanish, namely $p = \mu$, $p_0 \sim 0$.
 It turns out that for the two classes of $p_0$-integrals featuring either undifferentiated or differentiated $\nF$ functions the optimal computational strategies differ somewhat and in particular feature slightly different ways of deforming the original $p_0$-contour \eqref{eq:oint:f}.
 Below, we briefly introduce these two deformations that are respectively summarized in fig.~\ref{fig:contoursplit}~(left) and (right).

-The former class of integrals is characterized by such parameter values that allow one to take the step-function limit of the Fermi-Dirac occupation function without introducing new divergences.
+The former class of integrals is initially characterized by such parameter values that allow one to take the step-function limit of the Fermi-Dirac distribution function without introducing new divergences, leading to special function solutions analytically continued to the relevant parameter values.
 Akin to eq.~\eqref{eq:naiveleadingmapping}, it is then sufficient to only consider the first line integral in eq.~\eqref{eq:oint:f}, and $\eta$ can furthermore be taken to 0.
 The practical evaluation of such integrals can be simplified by deforming the remaining integral in a fashion illustrated in fig.~\ref{fig:contoursplit}~(left) and detailed in~\cite{Gorda:2022yex}.
 Using the Cauchy theorem, we can namely replace the infinite integral ($\mathcal{L}_a$, $\mathcal{L}_b$) parallel to the real axis by three separate line integrals ($\mathcal{L}_1$, $\mathcal{L}_2$, $\mathcal{L}_3$), of which $\mathcal{L}_2$ and $\mathcal{L}_3$ are of finite length and run along the imaginary axis while $\mathcal{L}_1$ runs along the real axis, giving

 The validity of this construction, detailed in appendix~\ref{app:singleprop}, requires that the integrated function $f(p_0)$ be regular inside the closed Cauchy contour.
 This can typically be achieved for certain ranges of propagator exponents, resulting in expressions that can be later analytically continued to the divergent parameter regions.